jiaming-sec/cyber-security-basics/networking.md

 ---

 ## Tor (The Onion Router)
+Tor anonymizes your traffic by routing it through multiple volunteer-run nodes.
 - Easily detectable on a network.
 - Law enforcement may use traffic correlation to identify users.

 ---

 ## Proxy
+A proxy acts as a middleman between you and the internet.
 - Why using "7 proxies" won't help hide you completely.

 ---